FZJ-PGI-12/QAOA.jl/docs/src/examples/mean_field.md

     For more details on the mean-field Approximate Optimization Algorithm, please consult [our paper](https://arxiv.org/abs/2303.00329).

 !!! note
     A [Jupyter notebook](https://github.com/FZJ-PGI-12/QAOA.jl/blob/master/notebooks/mean_field.ipynb) related to this example is available in our [examples folder](https://github.com/FZJ-PGI-12/QAOA.jl/tree/master/notebooks).
-For a comparison between the QAOA and the mean-field AOA, have a look into our [Sherrington-Kirkpatrick example](@ref SKModel).
+For a comparison between the QAOA and the mean-field AOA, have a look into our [MaxCut example](@ref MaxCut).

 In close analogy to the QAOA, the mean-field Hamiltonian reads